Global Trade Item Number (GTIN) – GS1 India

 5. How is a barcode generated?

-In India, barcodes are generated in partnership with GS1 India, an official standard body that plays a pivotal role in standardising and managing barcodes, ensuring uniformity and efficiency in the business landscape.
+In India, barcodes are generated in partnership with GS1 India, an official standard body that plays a pivotal role in standardizing and managing barcodes, ensuring uniformity and efficiency in the business landscape.

 6. Is QR code a barcode?